JAQuent/Object-Location-Memory-Task/README.md

 The task is programmed using the wonderful _Unity Experiment Framework (UXF)_ package.
 More documentation can be found on their [website](https://immersivecognition.com/unity-experiment-framework/), their [wiki](https://github.com/immersivecognition/unity-experiment-framework/wiki) and in their corresponding paper [Brookes et al. (2020)](https://link.springer.com/article/10.3758/s13428-019-01242-0).

+To do

+- banner
+- Add description of manual rotation
+- add description of AudioTrialCounter

 # Documentation
 The idea of the task is participants, who complete it, learn where a number of objects are located within environments during the _encoding_ trials.
 Learning & performance is assessed on _retrieval_ trials.
 As an additional condition, we have added _control_ trials, where all spatial cues apart from the ground and the walls are removed in order to provide an appropriate condition that can be used as a control as it features translation without spatial cues necessary for navigation  and orientation (i.e. landmarks).